-Manuscripts reporting data from research conducted on humans must include a statement of assurance in the methods section of the manuscript reading that: (1) written informed consent was obtained from each patient included in the study and (2) the study protocol conforms to the ethical guidelines of the 1975 Declaration of Helsinki as reflected in a prior approval by the institution's human research committee.
+Manuscripts reporting data from research conducted on humans must include a statement of assurance in the methods section of the manuscript reading that: (1) written informed consent was obtained from each patient included in the study (including from legal guardians should minors be included) and (2) the study protocol conforms to the ethical guidelines of the Declaration of Helsinki as reflected in a prior approval by the institution's human research committee.

 Registration of clinical trials

 Registration in a public trials registry is a condition for publication of clinical trials in the JHEP Reports in accordance with ICMJE recommendations.